Jamestown F.C.: 1879–80 Scottish Cup disqualification

 The club reached the third round 7 times, but never won through to the fourth.
 The next time the club made it so far was in 1879–80 Scottish Cup.
 That season, Vale of Leven lost in the first round to Dumbarton F.C.; those players who had not appeared in the match (and so were not Cup-tied) looked to join another side.
 One Vale player, Robert Paton, missed the match as he was acting as referee for Jamestown's 2–1 win over Star of Leven.
 Paton's performance was criticized for a number of questionable decisions.
 The Star protested the result on the basis that Paton was a member of the Jamestown club, but the protest was dismissed after Paton gave evidence that he was not a member.

 By the third round, Jamestown was the only Levenside club remaining in the competition, and Paton (as well as three other Vale players) played for Jamestown in its third round win over Lennox.
 This however resulted in a protest from Lennox on the basis that the four players were not bona fide members of the Jamestown club.
 After the Scottish FA committee heard the evidence, it decided that Paton had indeed been a member of Jamestown.
 However, the committee also ruled that, contrary to its earlier findings, Paton had been a member of Jamestown before the competition started, and was therefore ineligible to referee the Star of Leven tie.
 The Scottish FA therefore disqualified Jamestown ab initio, retrospectively awarding the first round tie to Star of Leven.
 Jamestown threatened to take legal action but the disqualification was not overturned.

+The links between Jamestown and Vale of Leven caused problems again in 1882–83, with Jamestown lending the Vale's second XI two players for its semi final in the Second XI Cup against Kilmarnock Athletic.
+However this link caused the Vale's disqualification from the tournament as the players were ineligible for a second XI competition.